jvrunion/mercury/README.md

-Mercury Asset Package Pipeline
+Mercury Asset Pipeline
 ===============================

 Front End Modern Asset Pipeline - SASS, Compass, Jekyll, Ruby, NPM, Bower, Grunt, jQuery, CSS3 Transitions, HTML5 pre built front end asset bundle for rapid prototyping and mobile first design and delivery concepts.
 Responsive out of the box and scalable, it is a lighting fast UX/UI assembly that coverts into a deployable front end package that is easily integrated with any back end.

-Install Dependancies
+Install Dependencies
 ====================

 - [Node](http://nodejs.org/)